swt30/thesis/chapters/03-models/03-models.md

 After outlining the theory of exoplanet interior structural models, I present my code, \smallcaps{OGRE}, which solves the system of structural equations for a one-dimensional planet.
 Then I show the results of building models with this code.
 First I examine the effects of my equation of state on homogeneous isothermal spheres, following the approach of @Zapolsky1969.
-Next I add in the temperature dependence and model the interiors of inhomogeneous layered planets.
+Next I add in temperature dependence and model the interiors of inhomogeneous layered planets.
-Finally I discuss how, and under what circumstance, my equation of state produces results that differ from other models.
+Finally I discuss how, and under what circumstances, my equation of state produces results that differ from other models.

 ## Theory